A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Introduction

-This definition implies the local billiard reflection rule: The angle of reflection equals the angle of incidence.
-In this generalized version the angle of incidence/reflection is the angle enclosed by the incoming/reflecting billiard trajectory and the hyperplane which appears within the minimization in \eqref{eq:minimization}.
-Since a $T$-supporting hyperplane through non-smooth boundary points of the billiard table $T$ is not unique, the billiard reflection rule may produce different bouncing points following two already known consecutive ones.
+Definition \ref{Def:closedbilliardtrajectory} implies the local billiard reflection rule: the hyperplane associated to the corresponding normal vector within the local formulation is the one appearing within the minimization of \eqref{eq:minimization}.
+Since a $T$-supporting hyperplane through non-smooth boundary points of the billiard table $T$ is not unique, from a constructive point of view, the billiard reflection rule may produce different bouncing points following two already known consecutive ones.

+The main interest we pursue in the first part of this paper is the investigation of length-minimizing closed billiard trajectories on a convex body $T\subset\R^n$ in relation to the inclusion minimal affine sections that contain these trajectories.
+Its relevance is given against the background of the development of an algorithm for computing length-minimizing closed billiard trajectories which we will discuss in the second part of this paper.

+In a nutshell, our result can be summarized as follows: We show that when passing to the inclusion minimal affine section that contains the length-minimizing billiard trajectory, this length-minimizing billiard trajectory is still a billiard trajectory, but almost every other property (e.g., length-minimality, regularity) can be destroyed (see examples (B) and (C) in Section \ref{Sec:Examples}).
+In light of this observation, we prove (see Theorem \ref{Thm:RegularityResult1}) what weaker regularity is actually preserved under passing to the inclusion minimal affine section.
+Briefly, this weaker regularity can be described as follows: for a length-minimizing billiard trajectory the billiard reflections are uniquely determined if restricted to the inclusion minimal affine section that contains this trajectory; that is, the billiard reflection rule is unambigious provided that the reflected ray lies in the inclusion minimal affine section.